 VI.
-RESERVATION OF AUTHORITY .
+RESERVATION OF AUTHORITY ..

-The authority to issue or revise this Drug Free Workplace Program is reserved to the Mayor and City Commission.
+The authority to issue or revise this Drug Free Workplace Program is reserved to the Mayor and City Commission by amendment of this Ordinance.

 Human Resources will prepare forms to carry out the provisions of this policy and program.